+Past Performance:

+Past performance information is set out in Appendix V

-Class C shares are reserved for investors who are clients of the Investment Adviser's discretionary service that invests in one or more of the following funds: SVS Cornelian Cautious Fund, SVS Cornelian Defensive Fund, SVS Cornelian Growth lame: SVS Cornelian Managed Growth Fund b ------- ----------------------------------- --- growth and income delivering average annual investment returns (total returns, net of fees) of at least RPI + 2.0% over the long term (which is defined as a five to seven year investment cycle).
+- The ACD may waive the minimum levels at its discretion. - Class C shares are reserved for investors who are clients of the Investment Adviser's discretionary service that invests in one or more of the following funds: SVS Cornelian Cautious Fund, SVS Cornelian Defensive Fund, SVS Cornelian Growth Fund, SVS Cornelian Managed Growth Fund, SVS Cornelian Managed Income Fund and SVS Cornelian Progressive Fund. - Class F shares and Class J Shares are only available to clients of adviser firms who distribute such shares where each adviser firm has entered into a written agreement with the Investment Adviser relating to the conditions for investment in such shares.

-Fund, SVS Cornelian Managed Growth Fund, SVS Cornelian Managed Income Fund and SVS Cornelian Progressive Fund.
+Name: SVS Cornelian Managed Growth Fu ınd

-Class F shares are only available to clients of adviser firms who distribute such shares where each adviser firm has entered into a written agreement with the Investment Adviser relating to the conditions for investment in such shares.
+growth and income delivering average annual investment returns (total returns, net of fees) of at least RPI + 2.0% over the long term (which is defined as a five to seven year investment cycle).

-capital invested in the rand is at risk.
+Capital invested in the rund is at risk.